-The iOS 13.1.2 update is a small upgrade, but it could take quite a bit of time to install on your iPhone.
+The iOS 13.2.3 update is a maintenance upgrade, but it could still take quite a bit of time to install on your iPhone.

 Moving your device from one version of iOS to another can cause problems so you’ll want to monitor the download and installation.

 We can’t tell you exactly how long your iOS 13.2.3 installation will take because it will vary from person-to-person, device-to-device.
 That said, we can help you approximate how much time you should set aside should you choose to install the new operating system.

 If you’ve prepared yourself and your device for the move and you’re on a fast Wi-Fi connection, it should take less than 15 minutes to complete.

 |Sync (Optional)||5-45 Minutes|

 |iOS 13.2.3 Installation||7-15 Minutes|